stevezau/lazy_client/README.md

 	$ cd /home/media/lazy
 	$ python manage.py syncdb
+	$ python manage.py createcachetable lazy_cache
+	$ python manage.py migrate

 	(Create a superuser for the admin section of the site when it asks)

-4) Update database schema

-	$ python manage.py migrate

 5) Load menu data